2 minute read

 The BMAD Method

-I used the open-source BMAD method, which defines repeatable “agent personas” (Product Owner, Scrum Master, Architect, Developer, QA, and so on) that can be used inside different AI CLIs.
+The experiment utilized the open-source BMAD method, which defines repeatable “agent personas” (Product Owner, Scrum Master, Architect, Developer, QA, and so on) that can be used inside different AI CLIs.
 Each persona has its own prompt context and tasks.
 BMAD can install directly into your project:

 $ npx bmad-method install